Stefan-Seidel-AT/eppitool/README.md

  pip3 install bs4

-and maybe these modules if not already installed on your pc from playwright.sync_api import sync_playwright, TimeoutError as PlaywrightTimeoutError # for web automation import requests                                                              # for webrequests from bs4 import BeautifulSoup                                                # data collection from websites import re                                                                    # for regex import argparse                                                              # parsing arguments from command line import getpass                                                               # parsing password import time import show_stats                                                            # showing statistics of eppitransfer (custom module)
+and these modules if not already installed on your pc:
+- from playwright.sync_api import sync_playwright, TimeoutError as PlaywrightTimeoutError # for web automation
+- import requests                                                              # for webrequests
+- from bs4 import BeautifulSoup                                                # data collection from websites
+- import re                                                                    # for regex
+- import argparse                                                              # parsing arguments from command line
+- import getpass                                                               # parsing password
+- import time
+- import show_stats                                                            # showing statistics of eppitransfer (custom module)